darrenfu/db-readings/README.md

 ## <a name='newdb'> Emerging database technologies
 1. [The Snowflake Elastic Data Warehouse](https://dl.acm.org/doi/pdf/10.1145/2882903.2903741): This paper highlights the key characteristics and features of Snowflake DW.
-Its main design ideas are:
-    * SaaS model
-    * Multi-cluster, shared-data architecture
-    * Separation of storage (S3) and compute

-    Its architecture is very modern in 2016 to embrace the cloud:
+Its selling point is: SaaS model and its multi-cluster, shared-data architecture.
+It also follows Separation of storage and compute, which is very modern in 2016 to embrace the cloud storage, such as S3.
+It provides DW solution to migrate from traditional database and Hadoop to public cloud infrastructure.

-    * VW elasticity.
-    * Local caching (in each worker node) and file stealing.
-It follows LRU replacement policy to replace cache contents over time lazily via consistent hashing algorithm.
-File stealing is an interesting technique to deal with slow/straggler node to catch up with its worker process to pull files from peer nodes.
-    * Execution engine: columnar, vectorized, push-based. *This is very similar to Facebook Velox's implementation.*
+    It also highlights its unique architecture and features, such as VW elasticity, local caching, file stealing, time travel & efficient cloning (on top of MVCC), min-max based pruning, semi-structured data (e.g. VARIANT), hierarchical key security models (keywords: key rotation & rekey).
+Its execution engine is columnar, vectorized, push-based. *This is very similar to Facebook Velox's implementation.*
-    * Query management: TBD
-    * Concurrency control: MVCC, time travel, copy from old snapshots.
-    * Pruning: TBD

-    I want to highlight some interesting features to make Snowflake unique:
-    * TBD
+    It also compares the differentiators versus its competitors: Redshift, BigQuery, Azure SQL DW (presently Azure Synapse Analytics).
+Its dominant advantages are like compute resource horizontal scaling, ANSI SQL and semi-structured and nested data support.
+On the other hand, it brings up some technical chanllenges, such as multi-tenancy (think of Google's big metadata paper), full self-service model.

 1. [Assembling a Query Engine From Spare Parts](https://www.firebolt.io/content/firebolt-vldb-cdms-2022): This paper introduces how **Firebolt** database is assembled using different opensource components as stepping stones within 18 months.
 Specifically:
       * They chose *Hyrise* as the foundation of its SQL parser and planner (we would recommend *DuckDB* or *Calcite* now).
 The pros and cons comparison is a highlight in this paper to learn how to select a suitable opensource project as stepping stone.